CANADA STOCKS-TSX gains led by resource stocks, Valeant

 “We are starting to see signs that deceleration (in China) is leveling off a little bit,” said Craig Fehr, Canadian market strategist at Edward Jones in St. Louis, Missouri.

-Cameco Corp, however, fell 2.3 percent to C$18.10 after posting lower adjusted quarterly earnings on Friday as an oversupply continued to affect demand and pricing.
+Cameco Corp, however, tumbled nearly 3 percent after posting lower adjusted quarterly earnings on Friday as an oversupply continued to affect demand and pricing.

 The index had dropped nearly 2 percent on Friday as Valeant slumped and the banking sector retreated, trimming the monthly gain for October to 1.7 percent.

-But Valeant rebounded on Monday, jumping 8.1 percent to C$131.88, after a short-seller’s latest report on the drug company did not include new allegations.
+But Valeant rebounded on Monday, jumping 7.1 percent to C$130.67, after a short-seller’s latest report on the embattled drug company did not include new allegations.

-The index’s energy group gained 1.8 percent, with Canadian Natural Resources adding 3 percent to C$31.22.
+The index’s energy group gained 1.8 percent, with Canadian Natural Resources adding 2.5 percent to C$31.08.
 Sources told Reuters late last week that the company has discussed spinning off royalty assets with some pension plans and strategic buyers.

 The heavyweight financials group slipped 0.2 percent, with losses for some major bank stocks offsetting gains for insurers.
-Manulife Financial Corp advanced 0.6 percent to C$21.81 and Bank of Montreal fell 0.5 percent to C$75.67.
-(Additional reporting by Alastair Sharp; editing by James Dalgleish, G Crosse, Grant McCool)
+Manulife Financial Corp advanced 0.6 percent to C$21.80 and Bank of Montreal fell nearly 1 percent to C$75.32.
+(Additional reporting by Alastair Sharp; editing by James Dalgleish and G Crosse)